Fire Science and Public Safety Administration

 - provide those in the fire service and public safety fields a liberal and business component to their technical knowledge.

-- Their undergraduate degree in Fire Science and Public Safety Administration helped them in their careers (95%).
+- Their undergraduate degree in Fire Science and Public Safety Administration helped them in their careers and helped them better serve society (95%).

-- The program prepared them for graduate school (91%).
+- Their degree prepared them for graduate school (79%).

 - The Fire Science and Public Safety Administration courses were beneficial (100%).

-- The Fire Science and Public Safety Administration curriculum added a necessary business component to their education (91%).
+- The Fire Science and Public Safety Administration curriculum added a necessary business (89%) and liberal (84%) component to their technical knowledge.

-- The Holy Family University faculty is knowledgeable in the subject matter they taught (95%).
+- The Holy Family University fire science and business faculty are knowledgeable in the subject matter they taught (100%).